mrtztg/azure-104-notes/README.md

 - **Immutability**: Can enable at creation, disable or make irreversible later
 - Created vault found under "**Recovery Services Vault**"
 - **Vault types**:
-  - **Recovery Services vault**: Used for broader scenarios like VM, SQL, and file backups
+  - **Recovery Services vault**: Used for broader scenarios like VM, SQL, and file backups — one vault can include backups of various services (VM, File share, etc.) — one vault per region
   - **Azure Backup vault**: Specific vault type designed for backing up individual managed disks (Azure Disk Backup) — different from Recovery Services vault
+- **Backup policy**: Per region, per service type — cannot have one backup policy for both VM and file shares (each service type requires its own policy)
 - **Resource group deletion**: Deletion of a resource group containing a Recovery Services vault with active backup jobs or protected items will fail

 #### Configuring Backups